Pakistan - Karakoram

 Are there any entry or Visa requirements?

-For Pakistan, a visa needs to be obtained at least a month before travel from your nearest Pakistani embassy.
-Costs vary between nationalities.
+Yes, you’ll need a visa for Pakistan, and you’ll need to get this at least a month before travel – either from your nearest Pakistani embassy or (the simplest way!) online.
+Head to the Pakistan visa page here – processing usually takes 7-10 working days, and costs vary between nationalities, though a single entry, 90-day tourist visa for a UK trekker is currently US $60.
 The 360 office crew can assist you with the various documentation that may be required for some nationalities.

 Tips on how a climber can maximise their chances of success - Part 1